avosa/hedera-sdk-zig/tck/README.md

 ---

-**🎉 Congratulations!** You now have a fully functional TCK server for the Hedera SDK Zig implementation, ensuring compatibility with the official Hedera ecosystem!
+**SUCCESS Congratulations!** You now have a fully functional TCK server for the Hedera SDK Zig implementation, ensuring compatibility with the official Hedera ecosystem!